tassawer-hussain/laralearn/README.md

 ```

 ### Installation Steps explanation.
-- Install laravel installer package globally.
-- Create new laravel app.
-In my case, the app name is laralearn.
+- **Install Laravel Installer Package Globally**
+    - This command installs the Laravel installer globally on your system.
+- **Create a New Laravel Application:**
+    - Replace APP-NAME with your desired application name (e.g., laralearn).
-    - Durin the command prompt, I used the following options.
+    - During the setup, I used the following options:
         - Would you like to install a starter kit?                                            --> none
         - Which testing framework do you prefer?                                              --> PHPUnit
         - Would you like to initialize a Git repository?                                      --> yes
         - Which database will your application use?                                           --> mysql
         - Default database updated.
 Would you like to run the default database migrations?    --> yes
+- **Move to the Newly Created Folder:**
-- Move to the newly created folder in which our laravel app code hosted.
+    - Navigate to the folder where your Laravel application code is hosted.
+- **Run the Server**
-- Run the server to serve the laravel app.
+    - This command runs the development server to serve the Laravel application.